The Price of Love

 Casey Peck

-Not the kind people warn you about casually.
-Not the heartbreaks, the endings, the risk.
+Not the kind people casually warn you about.
+Not just heartbreak or endings or risk.
 I mean the quieter cost.
 The one that settles in long after the worst has passed.
-The kind that changes how you understand attachment, hope, and time itself.
+The kind that changes how you understand attachment, hope, and even time itself.

 For a long time, I believed love was supposed to protect you.
 That if you chose carefully enough, wisely enough, you could avoid the kind of pain that leaves permanent marks.
 I thought love was a shelter.